 Students choosing to work with the Disability Resource Center (DRC) provide documentation from a professional specialist (e.g., physician, clinical psychologist) that is reviewed by DRC staff.
-If the documentation meets guidelines establishing a disability, a DRC Access Specialist develops recommendations for reasonable accommodations and records them on a student's VISA (Verified Instructional Services and Accommodation) plan.
-Students should provide faculty with a copy of their VISA.
-Faculty can also request confirmation of the accommodations by contacting the DRC.
-Students can also choose to work directly with faculty and independently negotiate their accommodations.
+If the documentation meets guidelines establishing a disability, a DRC Access Specialist develops recommendations for an accommodation plan (commonly called a VISA-Verified Instructional Services and Accommodations).
+Accommodation emails to instructors are initiated by the student through their Poly Portal.
+Students are encouraged to send their plan as soon as reasonably possible.
+Faculty can also view student accommodations by logging into the Faculty Module.
+Students can also choose to work directly with faculty and independently arrange their accommodations.
 Faculty members have the right to work with students directly, or refer students to DRC.
 DRC staff is also available to consult with faculty regarding the requested accommodations.

 Faculty may accommodate students directly.
 Generally, the DRC administers exams because faculty don’t have the time or resources.
 However, since the most common accommodations are extended time and an environment somewhat free from frequent distractions, faculty often make arrangements themselves.
 Advantages of accommodating students directly are that the instructor maintains control over the exam and students have direct access to the instructor during the exam.
 As long as a student receives the appropriate accommodations, faculty are free to arrange for accommodations.
 DRC staff is available to consult with faculty regarding the requested accommodations.

 Students choosing to work with the Disability Resource Center (DRC) provide documentation from a professional specialist (e.g., physician, clinical psychologist) that is reviewed by DRC staff.
-If the documentation meets guidelines establishing a disability, a DRC Access Specialist develops recommendations for reasonable accommodations and records them on a student's VISA (Verified Instructional Services and Accommodation) plan.
-Students should provide faculty with a copy of their VISA.
-Faculty can also request confirmation of the accommodations by contacting the DRC.
-Students can also choose to work directly with faculty and independently negotiate their accommodations.
-Faculty members have the right to work with students directly, or refer students to DRC.
+If the documentation meets guidelines establishing a disability, a DRC Access Specialist develops recommendations for reasonable accommodations and develops an accommodation plan with the student (often referred to as a VISA - Verified Instructional Services and Accommodation).
+Accommodation emails are initiated by the student through their Poly Portal.
+Students are encouraged to send their plan as soon as reasonably possible.
+Faculty can also view students's accommodations via the Faculty Module.

-Approved students make requests to faculty via the Cal Poly portal a minimum of seven days prior to the exam.
+Approved students are strongly encouraged to submit a test request via the Cal Poly portal a minimum of seven days prior to the exam.